We are continually adding to this reading list and welcome your suggestions.

 Schattschneider, David Allen.
 "Souls for the Lamb: A Theology for the Christian Mission According to Count Nicolaus Ludwig Von Zinzendorf and Bishop Augustus Gottlieb Spangenberg."
 Ph.D. diss.
 Divinity School University of Chicago, 1975.

-Schwarze, William N. Ê History of the Moravian College and Theological
+Schwarze, William N. Ê History of the Moravian University and Theological

 Seminary, Founded at Nazareth, Penna., October 2, 1807.
 Reorganized at